What to Do When Baby Formula Got Up Nose

 Erika Krumbeck, ND

 Erika Krumbeck, ND is founder of NaturopathicPediatrics.com and the owner of Montana Whole Health, a naturopathic clinic in Missoula, Montana.
 She received her Doctorate of Naturopathic Medicine from Bastyr University and is a licensed physician in the state of Montana.
 Dr. Krumbeck is one of few physicians specializing in the treatment of chronic health conditions in children.
+Dr. Krumbeck likes to practice her own healthy lifestyle with her wonderful husband Jason, a physical therapist, and their children Annika and Leopold.
+She is a professional member of the Pediatric Association of Naturopathic Physicians.

 Related Posts